310Team8/310Team8-FinTrack/CONTRIBUTING.md

    - **Description**: A detailed description of the feature.
    - **Problem**: The problem the feature solves.
    - **Examples/Use Cases**: Any relevant examples or use cases.

+## How to Submit a New Documentation
+To suggest new documentation, please follow these steps:
+1. **Search for existing documentation requests**: Check if the documentation has already been requested.
+2. **Open a new issue**: If the documentation hasn't been requested, create a <a href="https://github.com/shyke0611/dcd//issues/new?labels=documentation&template=documentation_request.md">Request Documentation</a> and include the following information:
+   - **Summary**: A clear and descriptive title and the summary of the documentation needed.
+   - **Description**: A detailed description of the documentation required.
+   - **Problem**: The problem the documentation addresses.
+   - **Examples/Use Cases**: Any relevant examples or use cases where the documentation would be useful.

 ## How to Submit a Pull Request
 To submit a pull request (PR), follow these steps: